Azure/benchpress/docs/getting_started.md

 ## Requirements

 BenchPress uses PowerShell and the Azure Az PowerShell module.
-It is also expected of users of BenchPress to use Pester as their testing framework and runner.
+Users should use Pester as their testing framework and runner.
 To use BenchPress, have the following installed:

 - [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows)